rafalcycon/kaggle-allstate/README.md

 - T/F if an observation is the last known quote of the client

 ### Models
 Data was divided customer-wise into 3 folds.
 Classificators (GBMs) were trained for each coverage option for each fold (21 models in total).
 Their task was to assess whether a certain coverage option will differ in the final purchase from the current one.
-On their predictions on the training data another 21 GBMs were trained with multinomial distribution - their task was to identify which particular coverage option will be the final purchase.
+On their predictions on the training data another 21 GBMs were trained on the basis of multinomial distribution - their task was to identify which particular coverage option will be the final purchase.

 Therefore, for each coverage option an ensemble of 3 classifiers was assesing whether a customer will change her mind regarding that particular option.
 If it is decided that she will change that option, then an ensemble of 3 GBMs was deciding which option would it be.